12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 More important than sharing all the details, though, is communicating the emotions you were feeling as you traveled your journey.

-Start with a few sentences to meet them where they are.
+Start with 1-2 sentences to meet them where they are.

 • You’re reading this because…